vim-autoformat/vim-autoformat/README.md

 au BufWrite * :Autoformat
 ```

+You can also format the current line only (without having to make a visual selection) by executing `:AutoformatLine`.

 To disable the fallback to vim's indent file, retabbing and removing trailing whitespace, set the following variables to 0.

 ```vim